ruggeri/tech-notes/randos/automotive/electric-car-charging.md

 ## Charger Connectors

-- SAE J1772
+- SAE J1772 (American name)
   - This is single-phase AC.
+It can do 120V or 240V charging.
   - It doesn't support DC charging.
   - Thus it can't do fast charging.
   - This was also used in Japan.